 There are very few great people if any, who did not demonstrate such an impressive shift when coming of age.
 From John D. Rockefeller and Andrew Carnegie to Alfred Nobel, Warren Buffet, and Oprah Winfrey—all eventually became philanthropists or focused their efforts on the broad public good.

 Other people who choose Musk’s path at such an early age do exist but they are few.
-There are many examples, but Benjamin Franklin, Gandhi, Martin Luther King, Buddha, Jesus Christ, Mother Teresa, and Marva Collins, are some of the most well-known exemplars who chose the challenging path for the benefit of all prior to gaining unprecedented power.
+There are many examples, but Benjamin Franklin, Gandhi, Martin Luther King, Buddha, Jesus Christ, Mother Teresa, and Marva Collins, are some of the most well-known exemplars who chose the challenging path for the benefit of all before gaining unprecedented power.

 This is not to say that one group is in any way better than the other, they are both as good as it gets.
-Both are contributing to the overall good.
+Both contribute to the overall good.
 The important thing that we may learn from examining such exemplars and their life stories has nothing to do with them and everything to do with us.

 Perhaps there is no real need to make it big or accumulate a fortune before we ask ourselves what we want to do with our lives, but only one real thing that matters – the answer that we may find.